 Currently she is actively involved with joining ocean projects to generate awareness for our fragile ocean Eco system by swimming with the animals of the sea for photo shoots, films, documentary projects, and independent movies with similar causes.

 2015 has seen Mermaid Melissa swimming in the Caribbean Sea with the stingrays, eels, sea stars, diving in shipwrecks, and exploring the local culture of the Cayman Islands beautiful coral reefs.
-During this visit to Grand Cayman, a large event was open to the public advertised on the news of a Mermaid Summer
+During this visit to Grand Cayman, a large event was open to the public advertised on the news and interviews as a real life mermaid.

 Summer 2015 in Australia I performed in a giant fish tank 40 foot long outdoor display aquarium for a live public event.
 Partnering with eco friendly private islands such as Great Keppel island, Lady Elliot island, and Heron Island.
 It is an awe-inspiring and life changing experience to swim along side giant Manta Rays, sharks, dolphins, humpback whales & thousands of marine life teaming together in harmony at The Great Barrier Reef.
 I feel honored to be sharing my life along side such beautiful creatures that I witnessed living among some of the most beautiful coral reefs I’ve ever seen.